Ishitha2608/Security_Risk_Monitoring_Pipeline/README.md

 This project demonstrates a lightweight security monitoring platform that combines:

--Access provisioning monitoring
+->Access provisioning monitoring
--Enterprise risk analytics
+->Enterprise risk analytics
--Security dashboards
+->Security dashboards

 The goal is to simulate how security teams monitor identity access activity, operational risks, and system integrations using automated data pipelines and dashboards.

-The platform contains two main modules.asets into structured analytics models for monitoring risk across systems.
+The platform contains two main modules:

                  +-----------------------------+
                  |  Security Monitoring Module |